arthurgousset/git/README.md

 First make the changes you think you forgot, stage those changes, and the subsequent `git commit --amend` *replaces* that last commit with your new, improved commit.

-> **NOTE**
-> You need to be careful with this technique because amending changes the SHA-1 of the commit.
+> **NOTE** You need to be careful with this technique because amending changes the SHA-1 of the
-> It's like a very small rebase --- don't amend your last commit if you've already pushed it.
+> commit.
+It's like a very small rebase --- don't amend your last commit if you've already pushed
+> it.

 Source: [git-scm.com](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History)

-## Patching